 With that said, it’s important to note that ransomware by itself is just a way that hackers monetize the access they’ve gained.
 If they cannot gain access to internal systems or have so many layers of security that their ROI is upside down, a hacker will most likely retreat.
 If you’re thinking, “great, cybersecurity tools here I come!” not so fast.
 Also noteworthy is that human error remains the number one cause of data loss and is often the open door through which hackers enter.
 These two realities require MSPs to implement data protection solutions and prepare for an inevitable ransomware attack.

 Preparation is Key, but Ransomware Recovery Is Complicated

-Ransomware recovery is not guaranteed because you have a specific solution, a specific cyber insurance policy, or a plan – it’s only possible if you have all these components and more.
+Ransomware recovery is not guaranteed just because you have a specific solution, cyber insurance policy, or plan – it’s only possible if you have all three of these components and more.
 Recovery requires your entire cybersecurity ecosystem to come together quickly and efficiently in a step-by-step process familiar to your recovery team.
-It’s not easy, it’s not simple, and nothing is guaranteed, but it can save your business and your clients’ businesses from complete shut-down.
+It’s not easy, it’s not simple, and nothing is guaranteed – but it can save your business and your client’s businesses from complete shut-down.